Minalin: Egg Festival

 On June 4, 2008, Minalin celebrated its fame for producing over a million chicken eggs per day by holding the country's first "First Egg Festival."
 An exhibit of Minalin's egg produce was put up, and a taste test of 10,000 boiled eggs was held.
 Also, 70 poultry raisers donated 100,000 eggs to Typhoon Cosme's victims in the nearby provinces of Pangasinan and Zambales.

 Mayor Edgar Flores and President Gloria Macapagal Arroyo graced the exhibit of their egg produce, and a taste test of 10,000 boiled eggs.
 Also, 70 poultry raisers donated 80,000 eggs to Pangasinan's "Cosme" typhoon victims, and 20,000 shall go to Zambales.

 La Purisima Concepcion Festival

 On 2008, the Sta Maria Barangay Youth Ministry of Barangay Sta Maria spearheaded the said festival.
 It is in honor of the Image of La Purisima Concepcion which was according to the book, Piaquitan qng Milabas ning Sta Maria, in the year 1609, an image was found placed inside a dried gourd skin (Tabungao in Spanish) floating in front of the chapel they were building.

-the chairmen of this Festival are: